 Problems that make good hygiene difficult, such as being incontinent or bedbound, are more common among older women.
 Poor hygiene can result in chronic inflammation of the genital area due to irritation by urine or stool.

-Vaginal infections, such as bacterial vaginosis, yeast infections, and Trichomonas vaginitis, are uncommon after menopause but may occur in women with risk factors for these infections.
+Vaginal infections, such as bacterial vaginosis, yeast infections, and Trichomonas vaginitis, may occur after menopause.
 Risk factors for yeast infections include diabetes and incontinence.
 Risk factors for bacterial vaginosis and Trichomonas vaginitis include new or several sex partners.

 Older women should see a doctor promptly if they have a discharge, particularly if the discharge contains blood or is brown or pink (possibly indicating a small amount of blood).
 A discharge that occurs after menopause can be a warning sign of a precancerous disorder (such as thickening of the lining of the uterus) or cancer and should not be ignored.